 Kewell-over – (skill) A slower, robotic looking version of the step-over which Harry Kewell started to perform against Manchester United back on the 20th September 2004, and is still to this day in the process of completing

-Krulling - turning up at opposition grounds and then taking goal kicks in your own time, despite the protestations and increasing threats of violence from those sat in the stand behind the goal.
-Krulling has generally been successfully achieved to maximum effect once opposition players begin placing the ball on the six yard line at each goal kick for you.
+Krull – turning up at opposition grounds and then taking goal kicks in your own time, despite the protestations and increasing threats of violence from those sat in the home stand behind the goal.

 L